vladsavelyev/wdl-workflows/README.md

 ## WDL workflows

 [WDL](https://github.com/openwdl/wdl/blob/main/versions/1.0/SPEC.md) (Workflow Description Language) is a language developed by the Broad Institute that allows to write genomics workflows specification.
-WDL describes commands to invoke tools, required computationl resources, and how tools are piped together; but it abstracts from particular execution environment implementation.
+WDL describes commands to invoke tools, required computation resources, and how tools are piped together; but it abstracts from particular execution environment implementations.

 This repository provides workflows for alignment and germline variant calling of whole genome and exome DNA sequencing data.
 The `workflows` folder contains two WDL files: `SingleSample.wdl` and `MultipleSamples.wdl`.
 The former one is based on the [WARP WholeGenomeGermlineSingleSample](https://github.com/broadinstitute/warp/tree/develop/pipelines/broad/dna_seq/germline/single_sample/wgs) workflow, modified to make use of [Bazam](https://github.com/ssadedin/bazam) and [biobambam2](https://github.com/gt1/biobambam2) to stream the enitre alignment process from input BAM/CRAM down to re-aligned CRAM in just single command.
 Additionally, the exome and WGS functionalities are combined into a single workflow: the former is chosen if `target_interval_list` and `bait_interval_list` are specified, whereas the latter is triggered if `wgs_coverage_interval_list` is specified.